Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Quadratic forms and even Clifford algebras

 \section{Quadratic forms and even Clifford algebras}

-Most of this section is devoted to generalizing some well-known results in the theory of regular quadratic forms (or ``quadratic spaces'') to possibly degenerate quadratic forms.
-While our treatment proceeds in the ``algebraic theory of quadratic forms'' style, we have the geometric perspective of quadric fibrations in mind.
+This section is mostly devoted to generalizing some well-known results in the theory of regular quadratic forms (or ``quadratic spaces'') to quadratic forms with degeneration over schemes.
+While our treatment proceeds in the ``algebraic theory of quadratic forms'' style, we nevertheless keep the geometric perspective of quadric fibrations in mind.